-MONITORING AND EVALUATION
+10. MONITORING AND EVALUATION

-- We will ensure our healthy school food plan is regularly monitored and that there are opportunities for parents and children to give their views on the plan, through parents' meetings and through our school council. - PSHE and science coordinators ensure that healthy eating and healthy lifestyles are covered in the curriculum for all year groups - Colindale Primary School works with Barnet council to promote our healthy school food plan, though partnership with Alive and Kicking
+We will ensure our healthy school food plan is regularly monitored and that there are opportunities for parents and children to give their views on the plan, through parents' meetings and through our school council. - PSHE and science coordinators ensure that healthy eating and healthy lifestyles are covered in the curriculum for all year groups - Colindale Primary School works with Barnet council to promote our healthy school food plan.

-SHARING THE POLICY
+11. SHARING THE POLICY